 Located on England’s South West coast, Dorset offers everything you could need for a luxury holiday abroad.
 Boasting a varied landscape of rich countryside, incredible seaside resorts and quaint towns, there really is something for every age, budget and taste.
-Plus, with a selection of luxury hot tub lodges and holiday cottages, you won’t be disappointed.
+Plus, with a selection of luxury hot tub lodges in Dorset and holiday cottages with hot tubs too, you won’t be disappointed.

 Best for: Those picture-perfect moments

 Often recognised as one of Europe’s best beach destinations, award-winning Weymouth is ideal for a UK staycation.
 Think glorious Blue Flag beaches, an area of outstanding natural beauty, colourful huts and quaint coastal cafes serving freshly caught goods.
 The viewing tower and sealife park also make for some fantastic day trips.
 One thing’s for sure, in Weymouth, you won’t get bored.

 Head to Dorchester and explore everything that the historic town has to offer.
 Here, the streets are lined with shops, there’s lots of museums to learn a thing or two in and there’s plenty of pet-friendly restaurants and bars to keep your tummy happy too.
 If you want to take in the fresh air, the area is packed with walking trails and adventures also.

 Best for: A varied arts, culture and entertainment programme

 The market town of Bridport is home to an inspiring antiques quarter and has a thriving and quirky feel.
 Its shops are eclectic, cafes eccentric and with plenty to see and do for groups of friends and family members, you’ll certainly feel welcome.
 The area also has fantastic links to the rest of Dorset, making it a great base for your trip.